EddieJae24/carbuilder/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This project seeks to develop an application that updates an existing platform to include additional vehicles such as motorbikes and trucks to the vehicle buider app.
-Users can select an existing vehecle or be prompted to custom build one for themselves.
+Users can select an existing vehicle or be prompted to custom build one for themselves.
 The application enables user create their own vehicles from simple command line instructions.

   ## Table of Contents
   - [Installation](#installation)